tawalaya/GoGitBackup/Readme.md

 ### Filters
 Sometimes you want or need to avoid some repositories.
 For that GoGitBackup can add filters.
-Each filter is added to the `filterList` property of each provider config.
+Each filter is added to the `filters` property of each provider config.
 For the filter implementation we use [Tengo](github.com/d5/tengo/v2) Script.
 Each filter is executed in sequence.
 Each filter can use the following variables.

 | name | description |